bradmcdowell/cybrad/_posts/2024-03-15-YouTube-12-ISPSS-Privilege-Cloud-Connector-Updates.md

 - Update Identity Connector
 - Update PSMP

+The CyberArk documenation can be found [here.](https://docs.cyberark.com/privilege-cloud-shared-services/Latest/en/Content/Privilege%20Cloud/PrivCloud-upgrade-connector-12.7-later-CM.htm)

 You can find the latest psmpwiz scritps at this [GitHub page](https://github.com/pCloudServices/psmpwiz).
 Copy the RAW link for the relvant version.

-I the video i used the follwoing for version 14.1
+In the video we used the follwoing script for version 14.1

 ```
 https://raw.githubusercontent.com/pCloudServices/psmpwiz/main/psmpwiz1410.sh